svg/svgo-loader/README.md

 ### Legacy Webpack v1 config

-There is two ways of loading svgo configuration.
+There are two ways of loading svgo configuration.
 You can pass it as a JSON string after loader name, like this:

 ``` javascript